hectorcorrea/webdev-nutshell/tutorial.md

 Notice how it looks just like our previous `hello_world_fancy.html` page, but again, this time the page is served via HTTP (rather than via the file system).

-Another thing that is not obvious in the code but that is important to notice is the page rendered at http://localhost:3000/fancy is using some CSS styling, but if there are is `<style>...</style>` section defined in our `fancy.erb` file.
-Where is this style coming from?
+Another thing that is not obvious in the code but that is important to notice is the page rendered at http://localhost:3000/fancy is using some CSS styling, but there is no `<style>...</style>` section defined in our `fancy.erb` file.
+Where is this styling coming from?

-Sinatra uses the concept of a "layout" page that is used as the base for any other ERB file rendered.
+Sinatra uses the concept of a *layout* page that is used as the base for any other ERB file rendered.
 You can view the code for it under `./views/layout.erb`.
 Notice that this page is an skeleton of a page with everything but a `<body>`, in fact the body looks like this:

 ```
 <body>